 What to Do For Someone Who Shows Signs of Alcoholism

 If you have a friend or a loved one exhibiting signs of alcoholism or problem drinking, the most important thing you can do is let them know they can share with you.
 Educate yourself on the various types of treatment available for alcoholics and those with drinking problems.
+Help them understand the line between alcohol use and alcoholism.
 If they need help and they feel comfortable coming to you, you can help to guide them in the right direction if they don’t know where to go.

 Talking to Someone About Alcoholism or Heavy Drinking